SSRI Withdrawal: Symptoms, Timeline, and What to Expect

 photo of woman suffering from a stomach pain

-During SSRI withdrawal, you might experience stomach problems like diarrhea, constipation, or stomach cramps, which can add to the physical discomfort you’re going through when you’re stopping the medication.
+During SSRI withdrawal, you might experience stomach problems like diarrhea, constipation, or stomach cramps, which can add to the physical discomfort you’re going through when stopping the medication.

 Start your journey to healing.
 Contact us for SSRI addiction treatment.

 The SSRI withdrawal timeline can vary significantly from person to person, making it essential to understand individual differences.
-However, here’s a simplified overview to provide a general understanding of the process:

 Early Symptoms (1-3 Days)